meilisearch/specifications/README.md

 The following steps should happens the day a Meilisearch release is shipped:

-- Pull-requests describing changes for a release are merged and squashed into the corresponding `release-v.X.X.X` branch.
+- Pull-requests describing changes for a release are merged and squashed into the corresponding `release-vX.X.X` branch.
 - `release-vX.X.X` is merged into `main`.
 - `open-api.yml` version is deployed on bump.sh.